erleonard/erleonard.github.io/_posts/2017-06-12-Azure-DevTestLabs.md

   - PowerShell
   - ARM
 ---
-Recently I have been using DevTest Labs to test customer scenarios a lot and deploying a new lab is quite easy utilizing the DevTest Lab quickstart templates. https://github.com/Azure/azure-devtestlab
+Recently I have been using DevTest Labs to test customer scenarios a lot and deploying a new lab is quite easy utilizing the [Azure DevTest Lab quickstart templates](https://github.com/Azure/azure-devtestlab).

 Here are the steps to creating a DevTest Lab in your subscription: